 How much are your puppies?

-The price of each litter can vary slightly, depending on the stud dog that we’ve used, costs of the breeding, any complications during pregnancy/whelping/raising puppies, and how long puppies stay with us, but puppies from our last litter were $3500
+As the price of each litter can vary, depending on the stud dog that we’ve used, costs of the breeding, any complications during pregnancy/whelping/raising puppies, and how long puppies stay with us, please contact us for pricing

 If you are looking for the best ‘deal’ on a puppy, you have come to the wrong place.
 However, if you are looking for a well bred, well raised, family member that comes with a lifetime of support, then you’ll find yourself right at home.